 Drupal is the better choice for tech-savvy business owners who want total control over their site while still having access to many great tools and plugins that are easy to learn how to use.
 On the other hand, businesses that want a more straightforward solution with fewer bugs or potential problems may prefer WordPress instead of Drupal because it’s simpler in terms of design and upkeep.

 We hope you learned more about Drupal and WordPress sites from this post.
 Please feel free to contact us with any questions regarding your next CMS.

 To get started, head over to the Drupal community website and download the latest version of Drupal.
 This will serve as the foundation for your new project.
 If you are not interested in doing the process on your own, it is possible to hire a professional Drupal development company to build your custom site for you.

 Is PHP required for Drupal?

 Yes, Drupal requires knowledge of PHP as a server-side scripting language to function properly.

 What is the best way to learn how to use Drupal?

-Drupal offers many resources on their website for those looking to get started with learning about all that Drupal can do including videos and free webinars offered by the company itself.
+Drupal offers many resources on its website for those looking to get started with learning about all that Drupal can do, including videos and free webinars offered by the company itself.